CarsonAurum/NovaStateMachine/README.md

 # NovaStateMachine

-A description of this package.
+A react-style state machine for Swift.